QuantEcon/lecture-source-py/source/rst/additive_functionals.rst

 Peculiar Large Sample Property
 ----------------------------------

 Hansen and Sargent :cite:`hansen2008robustness` (ch.
-8) note that the martingale component :math:`\widetilde M_t` of the multiplicative decomposition
+8) describe the following two properties of the  martingale component :math:`\widetilde M_t` of the multiplicative decomposition

 *  while :math:`E_0 \widetilde M_t = 1` for all :math:`t \geq 0`,